mdaffin/disconnected.systems/content/blog/2017-03-10-custom-rpi-image-with-github-travis.md

 +++
 date = "2017-03-10T23:21:07Z"
-title = "Customising raspberry pi images with github and travis" draft = false description = "Make use of github and travis to automate the customisation of raspberry pi images" slug = "custom-rpi-image-with-github-travis"
+title = "Customising Raspberry Pi Images with Github and Travis" draft = false description = "Make use of github and travis to automate the customisation of raspberry pi images" slug = "custom-rpi-image-with-github-travis"